Reduce Carbon Footprint

 The average SMS generates 285x less CO2 than an email and 10,000x less than sending a letter.
 And with as many as nine out of ten users preferring SMS communication with their favorite brands, there’s reason to hope that a switch to SMS for most of your business communications is attainable.
 For urgent communications especially, most people prefer that businesses text them instead of sending them an email, further making a case for SMS communications.

-Signalmash Text Solutions to Reduce Your Carbon Footprint
+Signalmash Messaging Solutions to Reduce Your Carbon Footprint

 Signalmash text (SMS/MMS) capabilities can help your organization reduce its carbon footprint.
 Our platform will provide you with the functionality you need to integrate messaging solutions into your applications so that you can switch to text messaging without compromising the effectiveness of your communications system.

 We take care of the complexity involved in creating interconnected messaging networks by providing you with a set of tools that your developers can use through an API to simplify text messaging in your software.

 Our solutions can help you reduce your emails and increase SMS/MMS volume, thereby helping to curb your organization’s CO2e.
 Contact us now to discover how our SMS/MMS solutions may assist your company in reducing its carbon footprint.

 Ask us how you can cut your Twilio or CPaaS bill up to 50%!!